CatOfBlades/ArbitraryMemoryMapper/README.md

       If you want to play arround with this project just drop the bin/LuaMap/LuaMap.exe into the /LuaScripts directory and run it in a console.

+ It's a bit buggy and I would be happy if people could fork it and improve upon it.
+ Generally so long as the changes improve usability and don't constrain it I would be happy to merge them.